Table of Contents Show

 3. Disability Access3.
 Disability Access

-Do you have any disability that makes it difficult for you to get around?
+Do you have any disability that makes it difficult to get around?
 While the Americans with Disabilities Act requires equal opportunity access for all public spaces, dwelling units’ compliance is not as strict.
 This means that while you might have no problem entering the lobby of an apartment building, reaching an apartment on a higher level might be more difficult.
 Of course, it depends on the building, which may or may not have full disability access.

 4. Noise Levels4.
 Noise Levels

 Living on a higher floor means less noise pollution.
 This can be a major concern if the building is located near a busy avenue.
-Ground floor apartments will suffer a lot from this, and not just from street traffic but also the building’s entrance if your unit is located close to it.
+Ground floor apartments will suffer a lot from this, not just from street traffic but also the building’s entrance if your unit is located close to it.